-Since the Earliest valve computers, the basic approach to data storage has been the same.
+${\sf S}{\sf INCE \ \sf THE \ \sf EARLIEST \ \sf VALVE \ \sf COMPUTERS},$ the basic approach to data storage has been the same.
 To store data, a computer sets many two-way electronic switches in a pattern representing 1s and 0s.
 Each digit is one "bit" of information, and eight bits compose one byte of data.

-When a program is run, this pattern changes.
-In the early

-days of computing, the data in a computer's memory was held in place by a constant power supply.
+Bright dot When a program is run, this pattern changes.
+In the early represents a binary one and days of computing, the data in a computer's faint dot is a zero memory was held in place by a constant power supply.
 It vanished when the computer shut down (it was called "volatile"), so the data could be captured permanently only by a printout.
 Later, engineers invented ways of storing electronic data with the power off.
 These non-volatile memory methods involve tapes, disks, and other media.
-Today's computers move data between their volatile memory (specifically, random access memory, or RAM)

-and their non-volatile stores, such as hard disks.
+Today's computers move data between their volatile memory Screen of (specifically, random access memory, or RAM) Williams tube and their non-volatile stores, such as hard disks.